Introducing chicory, a versatile ingredient that spreads from Europe to Asia and Africa!

 procedure

-Chicory stowe (slowly simmered)
+Chicory stove (slowly simmered)

-Ingredients (serves 4 / approx. 110kcal)
+Ingredients (4 servings / approx. 110kcal)

-- Salt, pepper, butter, sugar: suitable
+- Salt, pepper, butter, sugar: to taste

 procedure